linuxdojo/evon-hub/README.md

 ## Documentation

-Documentation, FAQ and other info can be obtained via [https//evonhub.com](https//evonhub.com)
+Documentation can be found at [https://docs.evonhub.com](https://docs.evonhub.com)

 ## License